 We must reject the security paradigm that has escalated since the 9/11 attacks.
 Atrocities have been committed in the name of “national security.”
 Fear does powerful things to people ethically.

 Battered children from the Northern Triangle are showing up on our back porch.
 We cannot turn our back.
 To do so would be a denial of our faith.
-Sixty-five million people are displaced.
-We must be willing to welcome refugees and immigrants, especially when it is our policies that have created the conditions which led to such migration.
+65M people are displaced.
+We must be willing to welcome refugees and immigrants, especially when it is our policies have created the conditions that led to such migration.

 We know Christ’s call.
 This is not a murky ethical conundrum.